 RB – If you could go back in time to when you first started this role two years ago, what would be the first thing you would do and why?

-AI – Maybe re-engineering things backwards.
+AI – Maybe re-engineering things.
 Looking at how existing customers have come into the business.
 How were those sales processes managed and go backwards from that point.
 What happened during each point of those sales processes that worked well, and how do we learn from that and replicate the activities.

 RB – So replicating the good habits?